April 5, 2024

 By Simon J. Lau

-Meet Mole (like the food), the camp dog.
-It took Bruno some time to warm up to her, but after the first night, they became friends.
-I suspect, like Trixie, the camp dog I met in Baja, Mole may have also been a stray in her past life.
-This morning, we found her waking up on a dirt mound outside my hosts’ home.
-She probably learned to prefer sleeping outdoors compared to indoors as a stray.
+Then there was Mole, the camp dog.
+It took Bruno a little time to warm up to her, but after the first night they became friends.
+Like Trixie, the camp dog I met in Baja, I suspect Mole may have been a stray in her past life.
+This morning we found her curled up on a dirt mound outside my hosts’ home, probably more comfortable sleeping outdoors than in.

 Comments are closed.